openhab/openhab1-addons/README.md

 It is designed to be absolutely vendor-neutral as well as hardware/protocol-agnostic. openHAB brings together different bus systems, hardware devices and interface protocols by dedicated bindings.
 These bindings send and receive commands and status updates on the openHAB event bus.
 This concept allows designing user interfaces with a unique look&feel, but with the possibility to operate devices based on a big number of different technologies.
 Besides the user interfaces, it also brings the power of automation logics across different system boundaries.

 ## News

-September 26, 2013 -- We gave a [talk about openHAB](https://oracleus.activeevents.com/2013/connect/sessionDetail.ww?SESSION_ID=9177) at the JavaOne Conference in San Francisco.
+November 07, 2013 -- The Eclipse SmartHome project has been officially created by the Eclipse Foundation

 September 22, 2013 -- We are proud to announce that openHAB is a winner of the [Duke's Choice Award 2013](https://www.java.net/dukeschoice).